 Many people are highly sensitive to food acid.
-In many cases of acid discomfort, the problem lies with obvious or unsuspected food acid.
-Removing up to 95% of the acid irritant from food will allow most acid-vulnerable people to stay comfortable when eating those foods.
+Reducing up to 95% of the acid from food and beverages may allow people to remain comfortable when eating those foods.

-Prelief® is available nationally at Walgreens and Rite Aid.
+Prelief® is available nationally at Walgreens.
 It is also available at Wegmans.
 You can also ask your local pharmacy to order the product and most can have it within 24 hours